stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 the sum of squares, as opposed to e.g. the sum of absolutes or 4th powers?
 What exactly do the weights represent?
 What are the statistical properties (such as estimated variance) of the best fit parameters?
-What are the confidence bands of the best model after the fit?
+What are the confidence bands (or _credible intervals_ to be more precise) of the best model after the fit?
 We'll try and answer this by building nonlinear least squares from the ground up.

 ## 1.1 Helpful Identities